Church of Wells: Controversies

 In October 2013, Lufkin police received a call that three men were seen approaching Lufkin High School at 4:50 pm.
 When police arrived, the men were identified by a reporter as members of the Church of Wells.
 The police issued criminal trespassing warnings and the three men were banned from all Lufkin Independent School District campuses.
-According to Lufkin ISD spokeswoman Sheila Adams, the incident was "very peaceful."

 In April 2014, Sean Morris and member Taylor Clifton were injured following a physical altercation during the Wells community homecoming parade.
 Witnesses report the two men caused a disturbance by "preaching harshly and screaming 'You're going to hell' to children, parents and parade-goers."

-Lakewood Church where Church of Wells members disrupted a service in 2015.
+Lakewood Church, where Church of Wells members disrupted a service in 2015.

 On June 28, 2015, six members of the Church of Wells interrupted a service of Lakewood Church in Houston, heckling Pastor Joel Osteen and calling him a liar.
-In June 2016 four of the members of the Church of Wells involved in the incident were tried and acquitted of disturbing a public meeting by a Texas jury.
+In June 2016, four of the members of the Church of Wells involved in the incident were tried and acquitted of disturbing a public meeting by a Texas jury.